simoninithomas/awesome-ai-tools-for-game-dev/README.md

 ➡️ You want your NPC to be able to have conversations with the player.
 ➡️ [How does it work](https://huggingface.co/tasks/conversational)

-- [ChatGPT](https://chat.openai.com/) (Proprietary, Free, Paid, Subscription): Conversational model for chat-based interactions.
+- [ChatGPT](https://chat.openai.com/) (Proprietary, Free, Paid, Sign Up): Conversational model for chat-based interactions.
-- [HuggingChat 🤗](https://huggingface.co/chat/): (Open Source, Free, Subscription) Open-source conversational model for chat-based interactions.
+- [HuggingChat 🤗](https://huggingface.co/chat/): (Open Source, Free, Sign Up) Open-source conversational model for chat-based interactions.